2002 United States House of Representatives elections in Washington: Results

+By county

 District 2

 Freshman Democratic Congressman Rick Larsen, who represents this northwestern Washington-based district, ran for re-election.
 Larsen faced Republican Norma Smith, an aide to former Congressman Jack Metcalf and a former South Whidbey school board member in the general election.
-Though Larsen attained a majority of the vote and retained his seat, Smith was able to keep her Democratic opponent to only a five point margin, surprisingly close in this marginally liberal district.
+Though Larsen attained a majority of the vote and retained his seat, Smith was able to keep her Democratic opponent to only a four-point margin, surprisingly close in this marginally liberal district.